-Author Alexis Traina loves a good party, but she doesn’t love a big fussy which is why she was the perfect collaborator for our 4th of July.
-Having spent a good portion of my professional career working in the Northern California wine industry, Alexis is a bit of an expert when it comes to laid back, casual elegance, something she embodies so much so that she recently wrote an entire book about the lifestyle, To Napa With Love.
+Author Alexis Traina loves a good party, but she doesn’t love a big fuss which is why she was the perfect collaborator for our 4th of July.
+Having spent a good portion of her professional career working in the Northern California wine industry, Alexis is a bit of an expert when it comes to laid back, casual elegance, something she embodies so much so that she recently wrote an entire book about the lifestyle, To Napa With Love.
 The book serves as a love letter to the region of the state she holds dear but also to the no fuss approach to entertaining that has now become one of Alexis’s hallmark.
 With this in mind, Alexis and the Pottery Barn team collaborated on creating two signature recipes that give picnic classics an update.

 Deviled Eggs with Chives and Basil